 - Intensive outpatient programs (IOP) (in-person and virtual)

 - Sober-living residences

-If you’re concerned that you or a loved one’s social drinking is a problem, give us a call.
+If you’re concerned that you or a loved one’s social drinking has crossed the line into alcohol abuse and alcohol addiction, give us a call.
 Alcohol use disorders rarely get better on their own.
 Professional treatment at a recovery center can help you take back your life and stop alcohol abuse from getting worse.

 Footprints to Recovery treatment center can help you recover from alcohol or drug addiction.
 We’ll address the underlying causes of substance use disorders, like trauma or a dual diagnosis (co-occurring mental health disorder).
 Our therapists and addiction medicine professionals use proven substance abuse treatment approaches and teach you healthy relapse prevention skills so you can stand strong in the face of triggers.
 Life is better in recovery.
 Contact us today.